discdiver/interactive-workflows/README.md

 ### Challenge 1

-Finance wants to approve any manually approve any ml model training runs that will cost over $1k.
+Finance wants to manually approve any ml model training runs that will cost over $1k.

 Make a flow that gets an estimated cost from one of the tasks (can be a hard coded value for this project) it calls and pauses for approval.
 If the request is approved, a task to train the model is called model training  (dummy stub for this exercise).